isc-projects/bind9/doc/arm/reference.rst

-   The zone data is maintained in the form of NS and (if necessary) glue A or AAAA RRs internally, which can be seen by dumping zone databases with ``rndc dumpdb -all``.
+   The zone data is maintained in the form of NS and (if necessary) glue A or AAAA RRs internally, which can be seen by dumping zone databases with :option:`rndc dumpdb -all <rndc dumpdb>`.
 The configured RRs are considered local configuration parameters rather than public data.
 Non-recursive queries (i.e., those with the RD bit off) to a static-stub zone are therefore prohibited and are responded to with REFUSED.